NRI Income Tax & Compliance

 Employees' Provident Fund (EPF) Applicable Only applicable if the NRI is working in India Not applicable

-Eligible Investment Under 80C and Risk Comparison
+Eligible Investments Under 80C and Risk Comparison

 The table below compares several features of the deduction options available under Section 80C.
-It simplifies the process for the taxpayers to select the one that suits them the most.
+It simplifies the process for taxpayers to select the one that suits them the most.

 Options for Investment Average Interest Lock-in-period for Risk Factor